Skip to main content

 Tabbouleh

-Fresh herb salad featuring finely chopped parsley, bulgur wheat, tomatoes, mint, lemon juice, and olive oil.
-A refreshing meze staple.
+A herb-forward salad of finely chopped parsley, bulgur, tomatoes, mint, lemon juice, and olive oil.
+It is a cooling fixture on the meze table.

 Kebab Halabi